“It was a good thing they decided to stop by the police station.”

-There were four of them sitting in the backseat of the car.
+There were four of them sitting in the back seat of the car.
 Squeezed together like playing a game of poke-a-rib.

 Two of them were boys, similarly dark and lanky.
 The grumpier one was called Ganesh.
 Long haired, angular nosed, arched heroine-like eyebrows, a mole on his upper lip that bobbed when he spoke.
 Hands that stayed clasped on his laps.
 A stiff body.
 Stiff movements.
 Very angry.
 His friend was Vinod.
 More genial.
 Gaunt cheeks but huge bags under his eyes and chin.
 Bruises on his forehead.
 Welts under his eyes.
 Nervous movements.
 Constantly scratching his head.
 As if checking for lice.
 Or blood.

 And last was an old man.
 Avinash.
 Generously built.
 Slightly bent.
 Slow, deliberate movements.
-In green kurta and white pajama.
+In green kurta and white pyjama.
 Sports shoes on his feet as if he had just been out for a walk.
 He was the most pleasant looking of the lot.
 Smiley.
 Twinkling eyes.